Tamvt0203/ElectricityConsumptionPrediction/README.md

 ## Features

-- **Data Preprocessing**: Handling missing data, feature scaling, and other preprocessing steps.
+- **Data Preprocessing**: Includes several steps such as data crawling, cleaning, filling missing values, and visualizing feature distributions.
-- **Feature Engineering**: Identifying key features that influence electricity consumption.
+- **Feature Engineering**: Identifying key features that influence electricity consumption, such as temperature, holidays, day of the week, etc.
 - **Modeling**: Implementing various machine learning algorithms to predict future electricity consumption.
-- **Evaluation**: Assessing model performance using metrics such as MAE, RMSE, and R².
+- **Evaluation**: Assessing model performance using metrics such as MAE, MSE, RMSE, and MAPE.

 ## Datasets

-- **Training Data**: Historical electricity consumption data (`train.csv`), which includes features such as temperature, humidity, day of the week, and other relevant factors.
+- **Training Data**: Historical electricity consumption data (`train.csv`), which includes features , such as temperature, holidays, day of the week, etc.
 - **Testing Data**: A separate dataset (`test.csv`) used to evaluate the performance of the predictive model.

 ### Target Variable